Keeping-Privacy-Labels-Honest/ledeco/README.md

 prettyPictureMaker 0.4.6
 ```

-You can download the ppm [here](https://github.com/simkoc/prettyPictureMaker) checkout the version tag and use `sbt publishLocal
+You can download the ppm [here](https://github.com/simkoc/prettyPictureMaker) checkout the version tag and use `sbt publishLocal` to make ppm localy available for building ledeco.